Structural Interventions in Networks: Interventions in networks: Theory

 for any subset $A\subseteq N$; and

 \item[(ii)] the change in the aggregate action is

 where $\boldsymbol{\Delta \theta }_{S}^{\ast }$ is given in equation \eqref{eq:weight intervention}. \end{enumerate} \end{pro}

 Proposition \ref{prop-1} is applicable to an arbitrary structural intervention.
-In what follows, we present several examples of structural interventions, which are commonly used in the network literature, though under different contexts.
+In what follows, we present several examples of structural interventions that are commonly used in the network literature, though under different contexts.

 \begin{ex}[Different types of structural interventions] ~~~

 \begin{enumerate} \item[(i)] Creating a new link between $i$ and $j$: $\mathbf{C}=\mathbf{E} _{ij}$.\footnote{ For instance, \cite{Golub2010} evaluate the impact of adding a link (a weak tie) between two disconnected networks on the eigenvalue centralities.}Here $ \mathbf{E}_{ij}$ denotes the matrix with $1$ on $\left( i,j\right) $ and $ \left( j,i\right) $ entries, $0$ on all the other entries.